bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/coding/application-structure.rst

-  which version of a module to load based on the architecture of the user's computer (see the following section for more information) type specifies the MIME type of the embedded content; for Native Client modules the type must be "application/x-nacl"
+  which version of a module to load based on the architecture of the user's computer (see the following section for more information) type specifies the MIME type of the embedded content; for Portable Native Client modules the type must be "application/x-pnacl".
+For architecture-specific Native Client modules the type must be "application/x-nacl"

 .. _manifest_file: